Higher Whitehead products in toric topology: Introduction

 \section{Introduction}

 To a simplicial complex $K$ on $n$ vertices, Davis and Januszkiewicz~\cite{DJ} associated two fundamental objects of toric topology: the moment-angle complex $\zk$ and the Davis-Januszkiewicz space~$\djk$, whose study connects algebraic geometry, topology, combinatorics, and commutative algebra.
 Algebraic topologists, on their side, have tried to understand the homotopy theory of these spaces and other related topological spaces with a torus action.
 Recent developments~\cite{BP} have shown that from the homotopy theoretical point of view both spaces $\zk$ and $\djk$ could be considered as polyhedral products of the topological pairs $(D^2,S^1)$ and $(\CP,*)$, respectively.
 That lead to a wide generalisation~\cite{BP2,S} to polyhedral products $(\underline{X,A})^K$ of $n$-tuples of topological pairs $(\underline{X,A})=(X_i,A_i)_{i=1}^{n}$.
-These spaces are still very closely related to combinatorics, and commutative algebra but as yet are not known to have a strong connection with algebraic geometry.
+These spaces are also very closely related to combinatorics and commutative algebra, and for particular topological pairs, to algebraic geometry and convex geometry.

+To date, there has been considerable success in studying the homotopy type of $\zk$~\cite{GT1,GT2,IK} or its suspension~\cite{BBCG}.
+However, no attempt has been made to study the map \(\namedright{\zk}{}{\djk}\).
+This means that the interesting information that is known about the moment-angle complex \zk\ cannot be related to the Davis-Januszkiewicz space \djk.
+The purpose of this paper is to remedy this deficiency.
+We show that for a certain family of simplicial complexes $K$, \zk\ is homotopy equivalent to a wedge of spheres and the homotopy equivalence may be chosen so that the map \(\namedright{\zk}{}{\djk}\) consists of a specified collection of higher Whitehead products and iterated Whitehead products.
+In particular, each missing face of $K$ corresponds to the existence of a nontrivial higher Whitehead product whose adjoint has a nonzero Hurewicz image in $\qhlgy{\Omega\djk}$.

 Let $X_{1},\ldots,X_{n}$ be path-connected spaces and let $\underline{X}=\{X_{1},\ldots,X_{n}\}$.
 Following~\cite{BP2, BBCG}, for $\sigma=(i_1,\ldots,i_k)$ let $X^\sigma=\prod_{j=1}^{k} X_{i_j}$, and let $\djkx=\bigcup_{\sigma\in K}X^\sigma$.
 Notice that there is an inclusion $\dr{\djk(\underline{X})}{}{\prod_{i=1}^{n} X_{i}}$.
 Define $\zkx$ by the homotopy fibration